pranaykargam/Dev-Tinder-web-Frontend/README.md

 -  Next git Clone by adding the following commands in the terminal ;
 -  01. git clone ---(paste the github backend code link here)
 -  02. git clone --- (paste the github frontend code link here)

+- ls
+- For Frontend
+- cd (/Dev-Tinder-web-Frontend) the name which you have given in the git clone command
+- npm i
+- npm run build
+- sudo apt update
+- sudo apt install nginx
+- sudo systemctl start nginx
+- sudo systemctl enable nginx
+- copy code from dist (build files) to  /var/www/html
+- sudo scp -r dist/* /var/www/html

+- Enable port :80 of your instance in the AWS security group